uc-cdis/gen3.org/content/resources/user/gen3-client.md

 ---
 {{% markdownwrapper %}}
 * * *
-# Download and Upload Files using the gen3-client
+# Download and Upload Files Using the Gen3-client
 * * *
-The gen3-client provides an easy-to-use, command-line interface for uploading and downloading data files from a Gen3 data commons.
+The gen3-client provides an easy-to-use, command-line interface for uploading and downloading data files to and from a Gen3 data commons.

 * * *
 ## 1) Installation Instructions